kaiying-tey/jamming-react/README.md

 # Jammming🎵

 Jammming is a React web application that allows users to search for songs using the Spotify API, create custom playlists, and save them directly to their Spotify account.
+This project is designed and implemented based on the Codecademy course.

 ## 🛠️ Tech Stack